 When True, CREATE statements include the current object owner or schema.
 When False, CREATE statements do not include the object owner or schema, and objects that are created by the script will use the default value for the user that is executing the script.
 Default is True.
 For more information, see User-Schema Separation.

 When set to Script Statistics, includes the CREATE STATISTICS statement to re-create statistics on the object.
-The Create statistics and histograms option, also creates histogram information.
+The Script statistics and histograms settings, also creates histogram information.
 Default is Do not script statistics.
 For more information, see CREATE STATISTICS (Transact-SQL).

 Adds the USE DATABASE statement to the script.
 To make sure database objects are created in the correct database, include the USE DATABASE statement.
 When the script is expected to be used in a different database, select False to omit the USE DATABASE statement.
 Default is False.
 For more information, see USE (Transact-SQL).